Daltonkim/bumblebee/README.md

 This is the site's parent theme
 ```

-The next step is cloning the child theme (ngo) from the bitbucket repository
+The next step is cloning the child theme (tapona) from the bitbucket repository

-Once the ngo theme is cloned to your local machine, you need to run the *npm install* command (on the child theme's root folder) in order to install node modules.
+Once the tapona theme is cloned to your local machine, you need to run the *npm install* command (on the child theme's root folder) in order to install node modules.

 Once this is done all that's remaining is to run *gulp* command (on the child theme's root folder) and now you're ready to start coding!